ruitaiS/capstone-2/README.md

 #### First Move Advantage

 It may be surprising to know that in chess, wins are not equally distributed between both sides.
 White always moves first, and there is quite a well documented [first move advantage](https://en.wikipedia.org/wiki/First-move_advantage_in_chess) in chess.
-We see this effet reflected in our training data, which shows that white wins approximately 52% of all games:
+We see this effect reflected in our training data, which shows that white wins approximately 52% of all games:

 ```
 > mean(main_df$winner)